arrow-up2 arrow-down2 arrow-right2 arrow-right3 search3 facebook twitter youtube checkmark cancel-circle cancel-circle2 cross2 play

 2021

 • Our PFAS in cosmetics paper was covered by CNN, AP, Good Morning America.
-It inspired the bipartisan No PFAS in Cosmetics Acts in the House & Senate & awoke the industry to the problem.
+It inspired the bipartisan No PFAS in Cosmetics Acts in the House & Senate and awoke the industry to the problem.
 Best of all, cosmetics companies are removing all PFAS from their products.

 • Our Institute's collaborative paper about PFAS in cosmetics has been read more than 80,000 times.
-Indeed, we co-authored five of the twenty most read articles in the high impact journal ES&T Letters.
+Indeed, we co-authored five of the twenty most read articles for 2021 in the high impact journal ES&T Letters.

-• John Oliver called out the necessity of managing PFAS as a class and showed our paper on Last Week Tonight.
+• John Oliver called out the necessity of managing PFAS as a class and shared our paper on Last Week Tonight.
 (I was an advisor on PFAS for the program.)
 PFAS was also featured on The Daily Show.

 • Our August Op-ed in the New York Times connected climate change, plastics pollution, & toxic chemicals.
 All are caused by the petrochemical industry and are best prevented together.